aws-samples/aws-modernization-with-nirmata/content/1_ModuleOne/_index.md

 # Introduction

-## Learning Objectives <!-- MODIFY THIS SUBHEADING -->

-This paragraph block should highlight the learning objectives of the workshop.
-A bulleted list works well for this purpose.

 ## Workshop Structure

 * Policy-based Intelligent Guardrails: Rapidly deploy Intelligent Guardrails by implementing curated best practices, and community crowd-sourced or custom-developed policies.